iLCSoft/iLCUtil/streamlog/Readme.md

 ```

 By default, the logger thread safety is enable/disable at compile time.
-If you work in a single threaded environment, you might want want to switch off the internal lock providing thread safety to gain a bit a speed.
+If you work in a single threaded environment, you might want to switch off the internal lock providing thread safety to gain a bit of speed.

 To get a thread safe logger (streamlog::mt):